dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 ### Check queued tasks

 A new Task API has been added to the `/admin` endpoint.
-This allows you to check the status of a queued task (either `backup` or `export`).
+This allows you to check the status of a queued `backup` task.
 You can provide the `taskId`, and the response will give you the current task status.

 For example: